-Shipping News began in the Fall of 1996 when Jeff Mueller and Jason Noble wrote and recorded music for the NPR program "This American Life".
+Shipping News began in the fall of 1996 when Jeff Mueller and Jason Noble wrote and recorded music for the NPR program 'This American Life'.
 They had previously worked together in the seminal post-hardcore band Rodan, based in Louisville, Kentucky.
 When Rodan split up in 1995, Jeff Mueller went on to play in June of 44 whilst Jason Noble formed the chamber ensemble Rachel's.
-Like Rodan, both of these bands have garnered critical acclaim in many lands.
+Like Rodan, both of these bands have garnered enormous critical acclaim from listeners all over the world.

 In Spring of 1997, Kyle Crabtree began collaborating with them.
 The recording project became a full band, its voice dropped, legs got hairy and started reading Henry Miller.
 They recorded their first album, Save Everything, in a shotgun house in Louisville and then finished in Chicago with Bob Weston on deck.
 Released in September of 1997, it was met with much enthusiasm and occasional disgust.
 A split EP with the band MetroSchifter soon followed in May of 1998.
 In Autumn of 1998 they traveled to Catania, Sicily to participate in the Mappe Arts Festival….playing outside in a harbour at night, history gushing out with dust and sound, looking around amazed at how music travels, amazed at everything….